The Strategic Value of Using Student-Related Data to Achieve Student Success

 However, one huge downside was that, although it focused efforts to support future cohorts of students, it did absolutely nothing for those students who had been in difficulty and those who had failed and/or dropped out during the academic year under review.
 In simple terms, the report lacked the critical time imperative to be of benefit to current students.
 There were two main reasons for this:

 The good news is that was then.
-Today we can overcome these major obstacles with relative ease.
+Today education data analytics can overcome these major obstacles with relative ease.
 The application of SEAtS cutting-edge technologies means that data extraction and data processing can be achieved in virtually real-time.
 Better still, when combined with a range of other real-time data such as proxies for student engagement (including attendance at lectures/tutorials/laboratory classes, access to and use of the Virtual Learning Environment), there is a real step-change in our ability to help students.
 With the SEAtS Student Success Solutions platform in place, the critical conversations and interactions with students can take place within a timeframe that ensures that students receive the help they need when they need it most: now!

 SEAtS Student Success Solutions deliver real added value to institutions through cloud-based solutions that minimise the impact on existing IT infrastructures.
 SEAtS can access multiple data sources seamlessly, overcoming organisational and data silo problems.
 Most importantly, SEAtS real-time processing delivers the critical real-time interventions customised to meet specific, institutional and student requirements for success.